-Schools are required to submit a financial forecast covering each year of a multi-year period.
-These forecasts will assist the Authority in supporting the school's position in achieving the Schools Financial Value Standard (SFVS) and will also ensure that schools adhere to audit requirements.
+Schools are required to submit a financial forecast covering each year of a multi threeyear period.
+These forecasts will assist the Authority in supporting the school's position in achieving the Schools Financial Value Standard (SFVS) and will ensure that schools adhere to audit requirements.

-Schools are required to submit a forward plan for review by the Assistant Director, Education by 31st August each year.
+Schools are required to submit a forward plan three-year budget forecast each year for review by the Assistant Director, Education by 31st August 30 June each year.